techidaily/site-win11-tips/source/_posts/addressing-inactive-windows-system-voices.md

  Corrupt or damaged system files on Windows can also cause audio services to stop responding.
 System File Checker (SFC) and Deployment Image Servicing and Management (DISM) are two Windows tools that can help you identify and repair such system files.

  The SFC scan will check your computer for missing or corrupt system files, whereas DISM will repair the Windows system image.
 You can run these tools using Command Prompt.
-To know more, check our guide on[how to repair corrupt Windows files with Windows built-in tools](https://www.makeuseof.com/windows-built-in-repair-tools/) and follow the steps outlined there.
+To know more, check our guide on [how to repair corrupt Windows files with Windows built-in tools](https://www.makeuseof.com/windows-built-in-repair-tools/) and follow the steps outlined there.

 ## 7\.
 Perform a System Restore